flamelily-bluescsi/bluescsi/denise.md

 2 x MCU with necessary firmware<br>
 You will get an email with tracking and BOM details after dispatch.

 We include ALL SMD components pre soldered on the main board PCB!
 This saves lots of time and makes Denise even easier to assemble!
-Please note that the included SIMM PCB not have SMD presoldered.
+Please note that the included SIMM PCB will <b>NOT</b> have SMD pre soldered.
 You will of course need to source a set of Amiga ECS chipset custom chips.
 A battery damaged A500+ is a great source for this.
 This new PCB batch also has twice the copper of previous boards as well as High-definition Exposure Silkscreen on the new beautiful SIMM.

 Important information
 Please be aware that this is NOT a plug and play product.
 You are purchasing two high quality (TG-155/ENIG) PCBs, two firmware ICs and build instructions.
 No warranty or support is offered.
 We offer a build option (at least 8 weeks), so please use our [contact form here](/contact) to request this option.
 We are the <b>registered UK reseller</b> for the Denise, and the project maintainer will get a commission for every Denise we sell.
 If you are outside the UK you should purchase from [https://www.enterlogic.se](https://www.enterlogic.se/?page_id=34){:target="_blank"}

 Add some accessories for Denise, [VGA Adapter PCB](/vga) - [CF Floppy IO PCB](/cffloppy) - [Purple NIC PCB](/nic)

-* SMD components pre soldered
+* mainboard SMD components pre soldered
 * Big/ROM selection
-* Includes 72-pin SIMM PCB (caps pre soldered)
+* Includes 72-pin SIMM PCB
 * Build option available [email us](/contact)
 * Tracked and insured delivery included in the price.